 \section{Implementation and Experiments}

-We base our evaluation on three datasets: CLEVR \citep{johnson2017clevr}, COCO \citep{coco}, and GQA \citep{gqa} where their concepts are formed from original and supplemental annotations \citep{coco_attr}.
+We base our evaluation on three existing datasets: CLEVR \citep{johnson2017clevr}, COCO \citep{coco}, and GQA \citep{gqa}, where their concepts are formed from original and supplemental annotations \citep{coco_attr}.
 COCO and GQA contain both attribute and category concepts, while CLEVR provides only attribute concepts.
 For consistency across datasets, the \verb|shape| attribute family in CLEVR is reinterpreted as category concepts when required.

 In COCO and GQA, many annotated attributes appear extremely infrequently (sometimes only a few dozen instances), which provides insufficient training signal.
 To ensure meaningful supervision, we focus on the most frequent and well-represented concepts, retaining the top 35 attribute concepts for COCO and an equally sized set of 35 attribute concepts for GQA, together with their associated categories.
 This selection yields 64 total concepts for COCO and 68 for GQA.

 To evaluate the scalability and generalization capability of our framework, we also construct a Unified dataset that aggregates all concepts and modality-specific representations from CLEVR, COCO, and GQA.
 This dataset contains overlapping concepts across domains, enabling us to examine how well the framework transfers and reconciles abstract concepts when they appear in different visual or linguistic forms.
 More details on the datasets and preprocessing steps can be found in Appendix~\ref{appendix:datasets}.
 Our experiments follow the same train and validation splits as the original datasets: the framework is pretrained on the train sets and evaluated on the validation sets.